Mattsi-Jansky/matt.si/content/blog/2024-01/llms-overpromised/index.md

 imgCaption: |
   "The Turk", Joseph Racknitz, 1789
 imgCaptionLink: https://en.wikipedia.org/wiki/File:Racknitz_-_The_Turk_3.jpg
-tags: ["artificial intelligence","large language models","tech industry"]
+tags: ["artificial intelligence","large language models","tech industry", "opinion"]
 ---

 I am an Artificial Intelligence proponent.
 I want to see the field succeed and go on to do great things, which is precisely why the current exaggerated publicity and investment around "AI" concerns me.
 I use quote marks there because what is often referred to as AI today is not whatsoever what the term once described.
 Large Language Models (LLMs) like ChatGPT are not meaningfully intelligent (and we will get into to that), yet it has become common parlance to refer to these chatbots as "AI"[^1] [^2].